 While living in Virginia, I dreamed of moving to Arizona, and now, here I am in Tempe with my husband Alvaro Ibañez, our youngest daughter, and a large art collection.

-In Virginia, I wrote about the desert, and in Arizona I’m writing about Virginia.
+In Virginia, I wrote about the desert, and in Arizona I write about Virginia.
 Some of my writing also mentions my home state of Colorado.

-My poetry often describes the feelings of living in a place that didn’t suit me.
+My poetry often describes the feelings of living in a place that didn’t suit me, at least from my perspective at that time.
 In “Dry side,” I try to express my approach to the open horizons of “senior” life.
 The essay “A new page” talks about some of the challenges of the transition to a new life, while “Elevation” is quite hopeful.

 I’m also living in two times, as I attempt to recreate the Great Depression in rural Virginia through fiction inspired by the Wharton film restoration project.
 One essay tells how the project helped me learn some appreciation for rural southern culture, while another shows how false assumptions can be dispelled with a little knowledge.